swiftlang/swift-org-website/community/index.md

 {% for person in people %}* {{ person.name }}
 {% endfor %}

-#### Language Workgroup
+#### Language Steering Group

 [Contact via Forums](https://forums.swift.org/new-message?groupname=language-workgroup)

-The Language Workgroup comprises experts that the Swift Project Lead and the Core Team have identified as possessing a balance of perspectives and expertise to review, guide, and strategically align changes to the language mindfully.
-The Language Workgroup reviews and helps iterate [language evolution proposals](/contributing/#evolution-process) from the community, acting as the approver of these proposals.
+The Language Steering Group comprises experts that the Swift Project Lead and the Core Team have identified as possessing a balance of perspectives and expertise to review, guide, and strategically align changes to the language mindfully.
+The Language Steering Group reviews and helps iterate [language evolution proposals](/contributing/#evolution-process) from the community, acting as the approver of these proposals.
 Workgroup members help drive the Swift language forward coherently to create the best possible general-purpose programming language.
-The Language Workgroup membership is expected to change over time.
+The Language Steering Group membership is expected to change over time.

-The current Language Workgroup members are:
+The current Language Steering Group members are:

 {% assign people = site.data.language_wg | sort: "name" %}
 {% for person in people %}* {{ person.name }}